 As Mesquite grew and farming became less essential to the local way of life, it became apparent that the farmstead was an important piece of history.
 The house had hardly changed over the last century, making it a perfect candidate for designation as a Recorded Texas Historic Landmark, which it received in 1978.

 Today, David’s great-granddaughter, Julia Schulz Morris, remains active in the Mesquite community and particularly in the homestead.
 In 1987, she and fellow heir Florence Florence Schulz donated the Florence Ranch Home and the four acres it sits on to the city of Mesquite, at which point it became Mesquite’s first historical park.

 The structure itself is a prime example of the rural Texas architecture at the time it was built: west-facing, made with rough-sawn longleaf pine, square-head nails, and a central chimney constructed of handmade bricks.
 Additions were made to modernize the home in the 1890s, and electricity and indoor plumbing were added in the 1920s and 30s.

 The Florence Ranch Home still has its original family furniture, household goods, and photos, and local school children are regularly offered tours to see what their town’s history is all about.
-The public is also welcome to take tours on Thursdays and Fridays from 10:30 a.m. to 3:30 p.m., or you can arrange a special tour outside those days by calling 972-216-6468.
+The public is also welcome to take tours on Fridays from 10:30 a.m. to 3:30 p.m. and the second Saturday of each month from 10 a.m. to 2 p.m., or you can arrange a special tour outside those days by calling 972-216-6468.